 How to strengthen your social media presence

 Get social profile links added to your website’s home page.
-This is how your audiences have easy access to your social accounts that provide a comprehensive understanding of your law firm.
+These links help your audiences have easy access to your social accounts that provide a comprehensive understanding of your law firm.
 Keep them updated regularly.
-If you have written a fresh blog, share that on your social media platforms too.
-Make sure you have a share button to allow your audiences to interact with what they read on your website.
-This is another effective way to reach your targeted audience.
+If you have written a new blog, share that on your social media platforms too.
+Make sure you have a share button to allow your audience to interact with what they read on your website.
+The share button is an effective way to reach your targeted audience.

 A credible set of data was collected and shared to bring out a clear picture of the U.S law websites.